Create a Website Account - Manage notification subscriptions, save form progress and more.

 *The Growth Management Act (GMA) is a series of state statutes, first adopted in 1990, that requires fast-growing cities and counties to develop a comprehensive plan every 10 years to manage their population growth.
 The comprehensive plan creates growth management areas within and adjacent to a City for concentrated urban growth.

-The City of North Bend currently has 3 water sources.
+The City currently has 3 water sources.
 There are two production water sources, which are: 1) Mt Si Springs, a spring-fed water source near Mount Si; and 2) Centennial Well, which is a groundwater well located at the City’s Public Works facility.
 Centennial is the newer of the city’s two water sources.
 The third water source is solely for mitigation water use and it’s called Hobo Springs.

 During nearly the past decade, City staff have been evaluating many potential water mitigation sources including the Cascade Golf Course property, a Hobo Springs Expansion, a Chester Morse Reservoir pipeline, a Tolt Reservoir pipeline, small and/or large mitigation water reservoirs, and a potential inter-tie water supply agreement with Sallal, among others.
 Hobo Springs expansion has occurred, but other mitigation sources have been deemed infeasible, primarily due to the 2015 State Supreme Court’s Foster decision*.

 *In 2015, the State Supreme Court issues a decision on Foster v.
 Ecology, City of Yelm, and Washington Pollution Control Hearings Board.
-The decision, frequently referred to as the “Foster decision,” stated that water right mitigation must address instream flow impairment both in-time and in-place.
+The decision, frequently referred to as the “Foster Decision,” stated that water right mitigation must address instream flow impairment both in-time and in-place.

-No. North Bend's Centennial Well Water Right permit was issued after water rights laws changed, including minimum in-stream flow levels that were established on the Snoqualmie River.
+None currently.
+North Bend's Centennial Well Water Right permit was issued after water rights laws changed, including minimum in-stream flow levels that were established on the Snoqualmie River.
 Older water rights - even if those water sources impact the River - do not have to supply mitigation water like the City of North Bend does.

 First and foremost, water conservation is the right thing to do for the environment.
 Snoqualmie River, unlike many major rivers in Washington State, is not dammed.
 Lacking a dam that provides flood control, this means there is a higher standard deviation of river flows during the year.
 During winter storms, the river flow is very high.
 In contrast, in early fall, the river flow can be quite low.
 Water conservation measures are intended to keep the river healthy and are supplemented through water mitigation by the City.
 By decreasing water usage during this peak time of usage, less mitigation water is needed for the Snoqualmie River - which protects the river’s natural health and saves customers money on their bills.